Geoffrey Foster

-Geoffrey Norman Foster (16 October 1884 – 11 August 1971) was an English first-class cricketer who played for Worcestershire and Kent County Cricket Clubs, as well as appearing a number of times for Oxford University and MCC.
+Geoffrey Norman Foster (16 October 1884 – 11 August 1971) was an English first-class cricketer who played for Worcestershire and Kent County Cricket Clubs, as well as appearing a number of times for Oxford University and Marylebone Cricket Club (MCC).
 He was one of the seven Foster brothers, all of whom played first-class cricket for Worcestershire, and he led the county on a few occasions in the absence of the regular captain.
 He was a fast scorer, once making 101 in an hour for Oxford against Gentlemen of England.

 Early life

 Foster was born at Malvern in Worcestershire in 1884, the fifth son of the Reverend Henry Foster and his wife Sophia.
 He, like all his brothers, was educated at Malvern College, where he was in the cricket eleven from 1902 and 1904.
 He made his first-class debut for Worcestershire against Leicestershire at New Road in August 1903, but made a duck in his only innings.
 He played a handful more matches in that and the following season, but his only achievement of note was an innings of 81 against Somerset in August 1905.